Dhiggins94/Tech-paradise/README.md

 1. use postman to observe that the airtable api is working
 2. create react app and install anything else needed like axios
 3. test render data from airtable as proof information can be displayed
-4. have options to go to shopping cart,home,reviews, and inventory
+4. have options to go to home,reviews, and inventory
 5. have inventory display show categories of different kind of items
 6. pressing a category should give items of that category. example (pressing mouses, should show any mouses avaliable).
-7. item should show infomation like its price, brief description and the ability to put it in a shopping cart.
+7. item should show infomation like its price, brief description.
 8. items that are in the shopping cart should also have the ability to be removed from said shopping cart
 9. pressing review should take you to a form which then should let you give it a select item,give it a rating and a place to input text along with a submit button as well as edit and delete your review.
 10. pressing shopping should also take you directly to your shopping cart.